Article extracted from a workshop & book called:

 There are many reasons, some of which are: the fear of being wrong, the fear of making mistakes, the fear of not knowing what is around the corner, and simple procrastination!

 Do not let the fear of making mistakes keep you from going where you want to go, or being where you want to be!
 Have you ever been stopped from doing what you wanted to do by the fear of making a mistake?

 Before I go on please ask yourself ....

 Imagine that you can see me walking!

-Walking: right foot - left foot -right-left-right-left, etc.
+Walking, putting my right foot forward - left foot -right - left -right - left, etc.

 The only way to go ahead is to go: right-left-right-left-right- left.

-There is nothing wrong with left, you have to do a left (wrong) step in order to get ahead.
+There is nothing wrong with putting a left foot forward, you have to do a left (wrong) step in order to get ahead.